Tax Deductions for Business Travelers

-Whether you're an employee or your own boss, you generally can deduct the ordinary and necessary expenses of traveling away from home for business from your income.
-If you are an employee, only those expenses not reimbursed by your employer are deductible as an itemized deduction.
+When you are self-employed, you generally can deduct the ordinary and necessary expenses of traveling away from home for business from your income.
 But before you start listing travel deductions, make sure you understand what the Internal Revenue Service (IRS) means by "home," "business," and "ordinary and necessary expenses."

 Ordinary vs. necessary expenses